plcp/.relics/README.md

 Archiving 2017:
 ```
+ctf/thc17: challenges written for the THC17 on-site CTF
 17/binfmt_misc: poor man's rootkit (some trivia involving binary formats)
 17/flocks: millions of boids flocks around and toward the mouse
 17/ah: rating of various ah! and denis brogniart's ah! with librosa